microsoft/ML-For-Beginners/4-Classification/1-Introduction/README.md

 oversample = SMOTE()
 transformed_feature_df, transformed_label_df = oversample.fit_resample(feature_df, labels_df)
 ```
 By balancing your data, you'll have better results when classifying it.
+Think about a binary classification.
+If most of your data is one class, a ML model is going to predict that class more frequently, just because there is more data for it.
+Balancing the data takes any skewed data and helps remove this imbalance.

 Now you can check the numbers of labels per ingredient:

 ```python
 print(f'new label count: {transformed_label_df.value_counts()}')